rkokamal/privacy-policy.md/privacy-policy.md

 ### Contact
 For questions or support: atjakatjuara@gmail.com

-By using MultiFind Pro, you agree to this privacy policy.
+By using Lexcope, you agree to this privacy policy.